brendon-felix/serial-monitor/README.md

 # spewcap

-Basic serial monitor program to capture serial spew (BIOS spew, Super I/O spew, etc).
+Basic serial monitor program to capture serial spew (BIOS spew, Super I/O spew, etc) written in the *best* programming language.
 I kinda hate using TeraTerm, so this is intended to replace that.

 ## Features

-- Use the TOML file or CLI arguments to configure the application (CLI arguments take precedent)
+- [x] Use the TOML file or CLI arguments to configure the application (CLI arguments take precedent)
-- Easy-to-use key commands (`C` to clear, `S` to save, `Q` to quit, etc.)
+- [x] Easy-to-use key commands (`C` to clear, `Q` to quit, etc.)

-## Todo
+- [x] Save logs using the built-in file explorer (use `S` to save)

-- [ ] Add serial input
+- [ ] Serial input (for host TX)

 ## Prerequisites